-As a Forensic Computer Analyst, you get to play detective of the cybersecurity world.
-Forensic computer analysts review computer-based information for evidence following a security breach or other incident.
-The tasks that you would be in charge of include handling hard drives and other storage devices and employing specialized software programs in order to identify vulnerabilities and recover data from damaged or destroyed devices.
+Forensic computer analysts act as the detectives of the cybersecurity world.
+They review technology for evidence following a security breach or other incident.
+Their jobs include handling hard drives and other storage devices and employing specialized software programs in order to identify vulnerabilities and recover data from damaged or destroyed devices.

 Information Security Analyst

-As an Information Security Analyst, you will be responsible for the protection of an organization's computer systems and networks.
+Information security analysts (ISAs) are responsible for the protection of an organization's computer systems and networks.
 They plan and execute programs and other measures, including installing and using software for data encryption and firewalls.
 Additionally, ISAs help design and execute plans and methods for the recovery of data and systems following a cyberattack.
-ISAs must continuously stay on top of the latest industry trends and cyber threats, which involves researching new security technologies and networking with other professionals.
+ISAs stay on top of the latest industry trends and cyber threats, which involves researching new security technologies and networking with other professionals.

-As a Security Architect you would establish and maintaining network security for his or her organization.
-Security architects work in all sectors of the economy for companies, government agencies, and nonprofits.
-They may be employees of companies or independent contractors.
+Security architects establish and maintain network security for an organization.
+They are found in all sectors of the economy, working for companies, government agencies and nonprofits.
 In addition to working on specific security systems, security architects develop and implement organization security policies and procedures for employees and others with access to computer, network and data systems.